-The Council undertakes its addressing role through its street naming and numbering function under the provisions of Section 64 and 65 of the Town Improvements Clauses Act with the Extension of the Public Health Acts Amendment Act 1907 Section 21 and section 17, 18 and 19 of the Public Health Act 1925.
+The Council undertakes its addressing role through its street naming and numbering function under the provisions of the Towns Improvement Clauses Act 1847 (1847 Act) Section 64 and 65 and the Public Health Act 1875, Public Health Acts Amendment Act 1907, Section 17, 18 and 19 Public Health Act 1925, Section 81 Levelling-up and Regeneration Act 2023 (2023 Act) - this act replaces a power to rename a street under the 1907 Act or Section 18 1925 Act.

-Under these Acts the Council has a duty to:
+Under this Act the Council has a duty to:

 - Name streets

-- Number or name properties
+- Number or Name properties

 - Re-number or re-name properties

 - Install street nameplates

 - Change an existing address name or street name

-- Enforce the display of a name/number at a property and street nameplates on streets
+• Enforce the display of name/number at a property and street nameplates on streets

-The aim of this document is to ensure that any new street names, building names and numbers are allocated logically and consistently as this enables:
+The aim of this document is to ensure that any new street names, building names and numbers are allocated logically and consistently as this enables

-- emergency services to find a property quickly and effectively - post to be delivered efficiently - visitors to locate their destination - statutory undertakers to connect their services to premises and link them to a postal address for billing - reliable delivery of services and goods by courier companies - records of service providers to be kept in an efficient manner - companies to accept an address for official purposes.
-For example, insurance, credit rating and contract acceptance
+- Emergency services to find a property quickly and effectively - post to be delivered efficiently - visitors to locate their destination - statutory undertakers to connect their services to premises and link them to a postal address for billing - reliable delivery of services and goods by courier companies - records of service providers to be kept in an efficient manner - companies to accept an address for official purposes.
+For example, insurance, credit rating and contract acceptance.

 Many legal transactions associated with properties can be withheld until they are identified by a street name and number.

 This applies to all residential, commercial and industrial properties.